100prznt/HueHook/README.md

 * parameter 1: IP of the hue-bridge
 * parameter 2: authorized user-id

+To obtain this parameters you can start the program with a shortcut.
+Append the parameters to the target path, e.g. `C:\path-to-program\HueHookServer.exe 192.168.0.1 my-app-key`.

 After successfully initialization the programm prints the server address (ip and port).

 ### Use the program